cyong1230/UniVent/README.md

 # UniVent
 * A prototype web app that serves as a central portal to share and promote cross-university events, for example CCA events, public lectures, workshops, career and networking events etc.
+* Built using AngularJS and Ionic Framework.
+Use Parse as the backend.

 ## Selling point
 * Promote cross-university interactions